Cyanide fishing

-In respect of fishing techniques, cyanide fishing is a specific method of collecting live fish, mainly for use in aquariums, which involves spraying a sodium cyanide mixture into the desired fish's habitat in order to incapacitate the fish.
+Cyanide fishing is a specific method of collecting live fish, mainly for use in aquariums, which involves spraying a sodium cyanide mixture into a habitat in order to incapacitate the fish there.
 This practice affects not only the target population, it also has negative and damaging effects on many other marine organisms, including coral and coral reefs.

 History and geography

 Cyanide fishing is practiced mainly in saltwater fishing regions of Southeast Asia.
 Since the practice of cyanide fishing was never widely publicised or officially approved, its origins are uncertain; but it is believed to have originated in the 1950s in the Philippines.
-Later in the twentieth century, the practice was adopted by some fishing operators in Indonesia, Thailand, Maldives, and Taiwan, among others.
+Later in the twentieth century, the practice was adopted by some fishing operators in Indonesia, Thailand, the Maldives, and Taiwan, among others.

 Cyanide fishing was initially developed to stun and capture fish for aquariums and collectors, but it was soon also used for catching fish for human consumption.
 It is illegal in many of the countries in which it is practiced, although these laws are often minimally enforced.
 Grouper, wrasse, and coral trout are among the more popular species of fish captured through cyanide fishing.

 The World Resources Institute (WRI) determined that approximately 20% of the live fish traded on the Philippine market in 1996 were caught using cyanide; assuming this is reflective of southeast Asian practice as a whole, environmental engineer David Dzombak estimates that 12000 to 14000 ST of live food fish are caught each year using this method.

 Colourful, particularly eccentric, and therefore rare coral reef fish are packed into plastic bags; up to two thirds of these fish die during transport.
 Estimates suggest 70% to 90% of aquarium fish exported from the Philippines are caught with cyanide.
 Due to the post-capture handling stress and the effects of the cyanide, fish are bound to have a shorter life-span than usual in aquariums.
 According to an interview with experienced aquarium owners, they were willing to pay more for net-caught fish, because of the higher survival rate.
 They also said they would not trust an ecolabelling system, which can be misleading.

 The basis for this illegal fishing method is, among others, the rising demand for live fish in the higher-class restaurants of the big cities, particularly in rich, nearby countries, which pay increasingly high prices.
 The extremely low wages of the fishermen in remote, underdeveloped areas, where there are no alternative sources of income, drive them to endure the health risks and possible prosecution.

+The practice has led to conflict between Chinese fishermen and the Taiwanese coast guard.